CitizensFoundation/policy-synth/agents/docs/src/agents/solutions/group/groupSolutions.md

 # GroupSolutionsProcessor

 The `GroupSolutionsProcessor` class is responsible for grouping solutions that share the same core ideas.
-It extends the `BaseProcessor` class and utilizes a language model to assist in the grouping process.
+It extends the `BaseProlemSolvingAgent` class and utilizes a language model to assist in the grouping process.

 ## Properties